prorokallaha/getterNumbers/README.md

 src/
     common/
+        locales/      there is your locales, like en/ru ...
-        filters/      there is your filters
+        Here is actually can be your interfaces or dto/entity/any filters/      there is your filters
     keyboards/    there is your keyboards
-        locales/      there is your locales, like en/ru middlewares/  there is your middlewares
+    middlewares/  there is your middlewares
-        ...
-        Here is actually can be your states/ or anything what bot can use
     core/
+        app.py        Your Application
         loader.py     here is your bot configurations
         settings.py   your settings for whole app
     database/
-        core/         here is your connection or main class dto/          here is yours data structures for database interfaces/   your interfaces for database
+        core/         here is your connection or main class models/       your db models
-        migrations/   your db stages and versions
-        models/       your db models
         repositories/ your repo for work with db models and queries routers/          your handlers/routers to interact with users